Peru appoints Jose Maria Balcazar as president after Jose Jeri’s removal

 His predecessor, Dina Boluarte, had been impeached in October for “moral incapacity”, amid dismal poll numbers, allegations of corruption and scrutiny over her use of force against protesters.

-Boluarte, in turn, had replaced her predecessor, Pedro Castillo, who was impeached in December 2022 after he attempted what many consider a self-coup.
+Boluarte, in turn, had replaced her predecessor, Pedro Castillo of the Free Peru party, who was impeached in December 2022 after he attempted what many consider a self-coup.

 He was subsequently arrested and charged with rebellion and conspiracy against the state.
 Last November, a court sentenced him to 11 years and five months in prison.